axeljuan02/Portfolio-Optimizer/README.md

 ## 📁 About This Repository

-This repository contains the **SORA Core Engine**, the quantitative foundation powering the SORA platform.
+This repository contains the **Helios Core Engine**, the quantitative foundation powering the SORA platform.

 Initially, it was built simply to code financial models in Python and demonstrate to universities and professionals both my understanding of financial principles and my ability to implement them programmatically.
 It is now part of a broader project that includes a multi-page Streamlit MVP, with a SaaS-oriented WebApp in private development.